WFSRDataScience/CHEFS/README.md

 ## About this repository

 This respository contains everything required to create a local version of the CHEFS database, further discussed in the accompanying article: "Food safety monitoring trends across Europe: insights from the 392-million-entry CompreHensive European Food Safety (CHEFS) database".

+**Disclaimer: Although we made every effort to ensure the validity of the CHEFS database, we are not responsible for any conclusions that third parties might draw.**

 The repository is structured as follows:

 -   01. Scripts : collection of scripts for database setup, data download and data processing
 -   02. Prevalence Data : Folder to store microbiological Prevalence data (empty for now)